 If you do add someone as an authorized user and they don’t pay the amount they spent, you’ll want to work to pay off the credit card debt as quickly as possible to minimize the impact on your credit score.
 If you worry you may fall behind on credit card payments, contact your credit card issuer and let them know your situation.
 They may be able to work with you to set up a payment plan.
 Contacting your credit issuer is always the best bet before you fall behind on making payments.

-3. How being an authorized user impacts your credit score
+Adding an irresponsible authorized user could hurt your credit

 There are a few different types of accounts that can have two or more names on them.
 How these accounts impact your credit vary.

 |You can use someone else’s credit card.
 However, you’re not the primary account holder